JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 ### Have the information you need, and use your tools

 You can't fix a crash if you can't see what's going on.
-Most apps already have ~~far too many~~ various tracking solutions already in place, and they're probably good enough if used properly.
+Most apps have ~~far too many~~ various tracking solutions already in place, and they're probably good enough if used properly.

 I've always used Crashlytics, and it actually has a [custom logging feature built in](https://firebase.google.com/docs/crashlytics/customize-crash-reports?platform=android#add-logs).
 However, it becomes drastically more powerful when your app also uses Google Analytics (GA), which most do.
 The GA events are [automatically connected to the crash](https://firebase.blog/posts/2020/09/crashlytics-analytics-together#crash-free-users), meaning you get a detailed history of the user's actions before the crash.